averrois/realms/README.md

 Fully customizable room layouts!
 Realtime multiplayer chat!

-This is a TypeScript web app primarily built with Next.js, Supabase, Socket.io, and TailwindCSS.
+This is a TypeScript web app primarily built with Next.js, Supabase, Socket.io, TailwindCSS, and Pixi.js.

 ### How to install